Chauncey315/STAT-628/README.md

 # Code Folder

-It contains a jupyter notebook which includes all of our codes.
+It contains a jupyter notebook which includes all of our codes including data cleaning, model construction and model evaluation.
+Also, it includes a ShinyApp which displays the shiny web application.

 # Image Folder

-This folder includes all of the images of our analysis.
+This folder includes all of the images of our analysis in the summary.

 # Shiny Link

-This is a Shiny Application which can run in real time.
-Details of the APP are in /Code/ShinyApp. https://nerrix.shinyapps.io/shiny/
+This is a Shiny Application which can run in real time. https://nerrix.shinyapps.io/shiny/